Area C community meeting draws crowds and questions

 MPCA staff told meeting attendees that the new wells will be monitored for one to two years to capture year-round data, including from at least two flood cycles.
 After that, Ford will incorporate that data into a feasibility study.

 The feasibility study will explore different options for cleaning up the site, weighing factors such as environmental risk, cost and community acceptance.
-The public will have a chance to weigh in on a draft of the study, after which the MPCA will select a cleanup alternative and request Ford implement it.
+The public will have a chance to weigh in on a draft of the study, after which the MPCA will select a cleanup alternative and request that Ford implement it.

 It is possible that Ford may not be required to completely remove the large waste pile.
 However, the MPCA anticipates requiring Ford to conduct at least some cleanup at the site.
 This will include removing some paint sludge and barrels buried near the pile's surface, removing surface debris like rusty metal and concrete, and addressing erosion issues.